Optimal investment for participating insurance contracts under VaR-Regulation: Introduction

-This paper solves the equity holder's problem of utility maximization under a regulatory constraint imposed at maturity.
+This paper solves the equity holders' problem of utility maximization under a regulatory constraint imposed at maturity.
 We obtain closed-form solutions for various kinds of constraints.
-We first explicitly solve the problem for the two kinds of contracts mentioned above under a VaR regulation using the martingale approach for non-concave utility maximization problems with constraints.
-Second, motivated by the fact that regulators usually affect insurance contract designs by imposing a minimum capital requirement which is used to control adverse events, we also introduce a floor on the minimum guarantee rate.
-This portfolio insurance (PI) constraint enhances the protection for the policyholder especially when a defaultable put is included in the policyholder's payoff.
+We first explicitly solve the problem for the two kinds of contracts mentioned above under a VaR regulation extending the martingale approach to non-concave utility maximization problems with constraints.
+Second, motivated by the fact that regulators usually affect insurance contract designs by imposing a minimum capital requirement which is used to control adverse events, we consider a portfolio insurance (PI) constraint to enhance the protection for the policyholders.
+Finally, we extend the result to a two-period optimization framework where premature death benefits and dividends can be paid at an intermediate date.
+This analysis is particularly useful for insurers which need to set a long-term investment while having to follow short-term liabilities with periodic VaR-type regulations.
+A further extension to multiple periods along these lines is possible but is omitted.